mui/material-ui/docs/src/pages/getting-started/faq/faq-es.md

 # Preguntas frecuentes

 <p class="description">¿Atrapado en un problema en particular?
-Check some of these common gotchas first in the FAQ.</p>
+Chequea primero algunos de los problemas más comunes en la sección de preguntas frecuentes.</p>

-If you still can't find what you're looking for, you can refer to our [support page](/getting-started/support/).
+Si aún no puede encontrar lo que está buscando, puede consultar nuestra [página de soporte](/getting-started/support/).

-## Material-UI is awesome.
-How can I support the project?
+## Material-UI es impresionante. ¿Cómo puedo apoyar el proyecto?

-There are many ways to support Material-UI:
+Hay muchas maneras de apoyar a Material-UI:

-- **Spread the word**.
+- **Difunde la palabra**.
 Evangelize Material-UI by [linking to material-ui.com](https://material-ui.com/) on your website, every backlink matters.
 Follow us on [Twitter](https://twitter.com/MaterialUI), like and retweet the important news.
 Or just talk about us with your friends.
 - **Give us feedback**.
 Tell us what we're doing well or where we can improve.
 Please upvote (👍) the issues that you are the most interested in seeing solved.
-- **Help new users**.
-You can answer questions on [StackOverflow](https://stackoverflow.com/questions/tagged/material-ui).
+- **Ayuda a nuevos usuarios**.
+Puedes responder preguntas en [StackOverflow](https://stackoverflow.com/questions/tagged/material-ui).
-- **Make changes happen**.
+- **Haz que los cambios sucedan**.
   - Edit the documentation.
 Every page has an "EDIT THIS PAGE" link in the top right.
   - Report bugs or missing features by [creating an issue](https://github.com/mui-org/material-ui/issues/new).
   - Review and comment on existing [pull requests](https://github.com/mui-org/material-ui/pulls) and [issues](https://github.com/mui-org/material-ui/issues).
   - Help [translate](https://translate.material-ui.com) the documentation.
   - [Improve our documentation](https://github.com/mui-org/material-ui/tree/master/docs), fix bugs, or add features by [submitting a pull request](https://github.com/mui-org/material-ui/pulls).
-- **Support us financially on [OpenCollective](https://opencollective.com/material-ui)**.
+- **Apóyanos financieramente en [OpenCollective](https://opencollective.com/material-ui)**.
 If you use Material-UI in a commercial project and would like to support its continued development by becoming a Sponsor, or in a side or hobby project and would like to become a Backer, you can do so through OpenCollective.
 All funds donated are managed transparently, and Sponsors receive recognition in the README and on the Material-UI home page.

 ## ¿Por qué mis componentes no se están renderizando correctamente en las compilaciones de producción?

 But you shouldn't share a `createGenerateClassName()` between different requests: You need to provide a new class name generator for each request.

-To correct this issue, all components on the page need to be initialized such that there is only ever **one class name generator** among them.
+Para corregir este problema, todos los componentes de la página deben inicializarse de forma que sólo haya **un generador de nombre de clase** entre ellos.

 Usted podría terminar usando accidentalmente dos generadores de nombre de clase en una variedad de escenarios:

 - Usted accidentalmente **ata** dos versiones de Material-UI.
 Es posible que usted tenga una dependencia que no establece correctamente Material-UI como una dependencia en par.
-- You are using `StylesProvider` for a **subset** of your React tree.
+- Estás usando `StylesProvider` para un **subconjunto** de tu árbol React.
 - Usted está utilizando un agrupador que está dividiendo el código en una manera que crea múltiples instancias de generador de nombre de clase.

 > If you are using webpack with the [SplitChunksPlugin](https://webpack.js.org/plugins/split-chunks-plugin/), try configuring the [`runtimeChunk` setting under `optimizations`](https://webpack.js.org/configuration/optimization/#optimization-runtimechunk).